Unifon: Character set support

-The special non-ASCII characters used in the Unifon alphabet have been assigned code points in one of the Unicode Private Use Areas by the ConScript Unicode Registry.
-Efforts are in progress to add the characters to the official Unicode character set.
+The special non-ASCII characters used in the Unifon alphabet have been assigned code points in one of the Private Use Areas by the ConScript Unicode Registry.
+Several fonts devoted to Unifon are offered at the official website.

 Language tagging

 IETF language tags have registered unifon as a variant subtag identifying text as written in Unifon.
 It is limited to certain language tags: en, hup, kyh, tol, yur.